landrewwray/landrewwray.github.io/_posts/2023-10-19-Inside-LLaMA-2.md

 It should also be noted that even though Llama-2 is a language model, the information encoded in model parameters is not purely linguistic.
 For example, a fascinating <a href = "https://arxiv.org/abs/2310.02207" target = "_blank" rel = "noreferrer noopener">recent paper</a> showed that some neuron activations (state vector components) inside the Llama models can encode values along continuous dimensions such as time and latitude/longitude.

-### 4. How do deep and shallow layers differ?
+### 4. How do the parameters of deep and shallow layers differ?

-The distribution of Wk/Wq/Wv/Wo values is approximately 0-centered, and evolves from a fat-tailed distribution towards a gaussian distribution as one goes deeper in the network.
+The last Section looked primarily at the very first ('shallowest') transformer layer, as later layers are more difficult to interpret.
+The distribution of Wk/Wq/Wv/Wo values is approximately 0-centered, and evolves from a fat-tailed distribution towards a gaussian distribution as one goes deeper into the network.
 A great metric to track this trend with is the ratio of standard deviation to the mean amplitude [σ/mean(abs(vect))], which has a value of ~1.25 for a 0-centered gaussian.

 <img src="/docs/assets/img/sigma-over-mean.png" target = "_blank" rel = "noreferrer noopener" alt = "Sigma divided by mean for attention matrices" width="600"/>